xiaoxiae/slama.dev/_posts/2022-11-27-objects-animations-and-plugins.md

 {% manim_video 5-StackExample %}

-As the code suggests, every custom Manim object must inherit the `Mobject` class (or `VMobject`, if it's a vector object).
+As the code suggests, every custom Manim object must inherit the {% manim_doc `Mobject` reference/manim.mobject.mobject.Mobject.html %} class (or {% manim_doc `VMobject` reference/manim.mobject.types.vectorized_mobject.VMobject.html %}, if it's a vector object).
-The stack consists of other Manim objects, added to it via the `self.add` method.
+The stack consists of other Manim objects, added to it via the {% manim_doc `add` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.add %} method.
 And, since it's a regular Manim object, we can interact with it like we would with any other Manim object.

 ### Custom animations